datascientist-kenn/SGA07_DATASCI/README.md

 ## Overview of my data science profile

   I am a data enthusiast, who loves data and is able to understand the language that data speaks.
-I have a good technical background and I am currently going through a data science improvement program with STUTERN.
-I would be happy to help your company interpret the language the data is trying to communicate with you.
-I look forward to hearing from you soon.
+I have a good technical background and I am currently going through a Data Science Program at the Stutern SGA 0.7, Data Science track..
   Please, find attached below, a barchart which gives a brief description of my data science skills.